Logo

 Are there any other options?

-The outsourcing pricing models weโ€™ve described are well-defined and established in the outsourcing market.
+The outsourcing pricing models weโ€™ve described are well-defined and established in the outsourcing market for IT staff augmentation.
 However, not all project needs can be satisfied with a single pricing model.

 At Apriorit, we solve this challenge by combining several pricing models within one project.
 We can divide a project into several parts and treat each as an independent project with its own pricing model.
 This helps our clients find the most convenient model for their project while: